-North Trailhead Objectives Orchard Valley Trailhead Objectives Quarry Trailhead Objectives North Trailhead Objectives The North Trailhead expansion is needed to provide additional public access to the open space and to accommodate current use and parking demand.
-This trailhead is closest to the open space's single- use hiking-only trails and to the illegal route on USFS lands to the summit of Blodgett Peak.
-Any modifications to the on-street parking will be determined by the City Traffic Engineer.
+North Trailhead Objectives Orchard Valley Trailhead Objectives Quarry Trailhead Objectives The North Trailhead expansion is The existing Orchard Valley Trailhead The Quarry Trailhead offers the needed to provide additional public provides the most direct and closest opportunity for a trailhead that is access to the open space and to access to USFS lands.
+Improvements remote from current residential accommodate current use and are needed to provide Open Space areas.
+This trailhead is anticipated parking demand.
+This trailhead is visitor amenities, to minimize or to alleviate parking demands at the closest to the open space's single- eliminate overflow parking along the other two trailheads.
+This trailhead use hiking-only trails and to the adjacent private street and Woodmen is closest to the single-use mountain illegal route on USFS lands to the Road, and to address future anticipated bike trails, the Chamberlain Trail and summit of Blodgett Peak.
+Any parking capacity needs to minimize the Park to Peak Trail. modifications to the on-street user parking in adjacent parking will be determined by City neighborhoods.
+Non-motorized safety Trailhead illustrations below are Traffic Engineering. will be determined by City Traffic diagrammatic only.
+Engineering.
+If desired in the future, Trailhead illustrations below are Orchard Valley Trailhead is the best diagrammatic only. situated location for equestrian trailer parking because of its smaller park user size, non-bike focus, and possibility for a loop turnaround option.
 Trailhead illustrations below are diagrammatic only.
-Orchard Valley Trailhead Objectives The existing Orchard Valley Trailhead provides the most direct and closest access to USFS lands.
-Improvements are needed to provide Open Space visitor amenities, to minimize or eliminate overflow parking along the adjacent private street and Woodmen Road, and to address future anticipated parking capacity needs to minimize user parking in adjacent neighborhoods.
-Non-motorized safety will be determined by the City Traffic Engineer.
-If desired in the future, Orchard Valley Trailhead is the best situated location for equestrian trailer parking because of its smaller park user size, non-bike focus, and possibility for a loop turnaround option.
-Quarry Trailhead Objectives The Quarry Trailhead offers the opportunity for a trailhead that is remote from current residential areas.
-This trailhead is anticipated to alleviate parking demands at the other two trailheads.
-This trailhead is closest to the single-use mountain bike trails, the Chamberlain Trail and the Park to Peak Trail.
-Trailhead illustrations below are diagrammatic only.
-Trailhead illustrations below are diagrammatic only.
-Adaptive Management Strategy Adaptive Management Strategy Adaptive Management Strategy If at any point more than 41 spaces are considered at the North Trailhead, an additional public process will take place as determined by PRCS leadership.
-If at any point more than 15 (13 existing +2) spaces or a relocation of the trailhead are considered at the Orchard Valley Trailhead, an additional public process will take place as determined by PRCS leadership.
-If at any point more than 180 spaces are considered at the Quarry Trailhead, an additional public process will take place as determined by PRCS leadership.
+Adaptive Management Strategy Adaptive Management Strategy Adaptive Management Strategy If at any point more than 51 spaces If at any point more than 15 (13 +2) If at any point more than 180 spaces are considered at the North spaces or a relocation of the trailhead are considered at the Quarry Trailhead, an additional public are considered at the Orchard Valley Trailhead, an additional public process will take place; the format Trailhead, an additional public process process will take place; the format will be determined by PRCS will take place; the format will be will be determined by PRCS leadership. determined by PRCS leadership. leadership.
+A